top of page

 IMGP1474.JPG

-Also attached to helmet liner are the 'leather chin strap' and the 'A frames' the leather chin strap simply clips into the two inner studs and goes around the metal shell over the helmet net.
-The 'A' frames can be purchased from a few places, just make sure that they are not Westinghouse buckles.
-These will need some of the other rivets drilling out, sounds daunting, just go slowly and carefully!
-Then put the new hollow rivets and A frames in place and set them.
-If you don't want to do it, let us.
+Also attached to helmet liner are the 'leather chin strap' and the 'A-Yokes'.
+The leather chin strap clips into the two inner studs and goes around the front of the metal shell over the helmet net.
+The 'A-Yokes' can be purchased from the same places that supply helmets (just make sure they don't have Westinghouse buckles).

 2.jpg